 People in our communities face a number of significant challenges related to health inequality and musculoskeletal health.
-It is only through understanding the challenges people face that we are able
+It is only through understanding the challenges people face that we are able to provide the support and services people need.

 Our patient profile